 Human papillomaviruses (HPVs) are highly prevalent and potent human pathogens that cause over 5% of all human cancers, including cervical cancer and a subset of head and neck cancers.
 HPV-associated cancers result in a half of a million deaths every year, largely in underdeveloped countries.

 While a majority of people becomes infected with HPV, most clear their infections and, of the remaining people with persistent infections, only small fractions develop pre-cancerous lesions and invasive cancers.
-Our research focuses on understanding how HPV interacts with the host factors to establish persistent infection and develop invasive cancers.
+Our research focuses on determining the mechanisms by which HPV modulates host immune defenses and drives cancer progression.

 To establish persistent HPV infections, it is necessary for the viral genome to enter into the nucleus and establish its genome as a nuclear plasmid for long-term replication.
 Various host defense mechanisms are believed to play important roles for blocking and/or modulating the early establishment of HPV infections.
 These host mechanisms may include 1) physical barriers in virus trafficking through the cytoplasm and into the nucleus; 2) direct elimination of virus by host cell scavenger machinery such as autophagosomes; and 3) interference with viral gene expression and replication by host innate immunity.
 Using our HiP virus production technology, we discovered that HPV infection is modulated by a variety of host factors/mechanisms including host cell mitosis, autophagy, APOBEC3s, and other interferon-inducible proteins.
 We continue our research to further understand virus-host interactions and develop novel tools to prevent and eliminate HPV infection.

 2. Immune Dysregulation during HPV-directed cancer progression